-ekNameAlg the nameAlg of the target "EK"

-seed the symmetric seed value used in (44); produced using methods specific to the type of asymmetric algorithms of the "EK"
+ekNameAlg the nameAlg of the target "EK" seed the symmetric seed value used in (44); produced using methods specific to the type of asymmetric algorithms of the "EK" 168 TCG Public Review Family "2.0" mber 29, 2023 Copyright © TCG 2006-2023 Level 00 Revision 01.81

-"INTEGRITY" a value used to differentiate the uses of the KDF bits the number of bits in the digest produced by ekNameAlg
+"INTEGRITY" a value used to differentiate the uses of the KDF

-Even though the same value for label is used for each integrity HMAC, seed is created in a manner that is unique to the application.
+- bits the number of bits in the digest produced by ekNameAlg - NOTE Even though the same value for label is used for each integrity HMAC, seed is created in a manner that is unique to the application.
 Since seed is unique to the application, the HMAC is unique to the application.